A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement: Theoretically-Driven Decomposition

 However, disagreement is sometimes rooted in the interpretation of a specific phrasing rather than in generalizable narrative aspects.
-For example, \ex A 1984 rebranding included the brand's targeting the high-end luxury market. ($A_1$: \textit{None}, $A_2$: \textit{Resolution}) \xe In this case, the disagreement between the annotators stems from the term ``rebranding''. $A_2$ perceives this action as resolving a situation (or an existing tension), while $A_1$ does not.
+For example, \ex A 1984 rebranding included the brand's targeting the high-end luxury market. ($A_1$: \textit{None}, $A_2$: \textit{Resolution}) \xe In this case, it seems that the disagreement between the annotators stems from the term ``rebranding''. $A_2$ perceives this action as resolving a situation (or an existing tension), while $A_1$ does not.
 The annotators agree on the semantic meaning of the sentence's content; however, they disagree on the narrative interpretation of that content.
-Unlike examples (\getref{whetherSchemeReferential}) and (\getref{whetherSchemeNarration}), this disagreement is hard to resolve via a formal definition in the scheme level, since it involves the interpretation of a specific word (``branding'').
-Another similar case can be found here: \ex This led to roles abroad, including Jesus in "The Greatest Story Ever Told" (1965) and Father Lankester Merrin in "The Exorcist" (1973). ($A_1$: \textit{None}, $A_2$: \textit{Success}) \xe As in the previous example, the disagreement originates in a specific phrase -- ``roles abroad'' -- which $A_2$ interprets as a plot development (in this case, success or a desired outcome).
-Again, this difference is hard to resolve in the scheme level, being centered on a specific phrase.
+Unlike example (\getref{whetherSchemeReferential}), this disagreement is hard to resolve via a formal definition in the scheme level, since it involves the subjective interpretation of a specific word (``branding'').

-Disagreement may also stem from the annotators' personal perspectives and opinions: \ex<whetherAnnotatorBias> And by the 1950s, some 6,000 hospitals had sprouted throughout the country. ($A_1$: \textit{Success}, $A_3$: \textit{None}) \xe Here, $A_1$ perceives the emergence of a large number of hospitals as a success, or a desired outcome, while $A_3$ views it -- in the context of this sentence -- as merely a reported fact.